Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
 The event will cause the following:
   ** 4% chance: Crime wave event
   ** 2% chance: End of crime lord deal and Criminal Underworld event.
 Criminal Underworld can stack with Crime Wave.
- * Robotic Workers Tech: Tech cost 4000 from 3000
- * Droids Tech: Tech cost 8000 from 6000
- * Habitats: 1750 alloys from 1500 alloys
- * Be careful out there: All players (AIs not included) start with a passive 33% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 15 years of the game.

 ### Boosts
- * Gene Clinics: healthcare worker +8% pop growth from +5%
- * Base Leader skill cap: 4 from 5 (Reduction in base cap makes all skill cap traits, techs and ascension perks more valuable)
+ * Base Leader skill cap: 4 from 5
- * Leadership max cap: 15 from 10 (Increasing leadership cap makes all skill cap traits, techs and ascension perks more valuable)
+ * Leadership max cap: 15 from 10
- * Starbase capacity base amount: 2 from 3 (Reducing starting starbases makes all starbase cap civics, ascensions and techs more valuable)
+ * Starbase capacity base amount: 2 from 3
- * Starbase capacity system multiplier: 0.08 from 0.10 (Reducing starbases makes all starbase cap civics, ascensions and techs more valuable)
+ * Starbase capacity system multiplier: 0.08 from 0.10
  * Clerks: produce 2.2 trade from 2.0 and 2.2 amenities from 2.0
  * Crime/Deviancy per pop: 2.1 from 2
-   ** Increasing crime slightly makes slavery less valuable ** Increasing crime slightly makes enforcers more required, which reduces tech snowball ** Increasing crime slightly makes Negotiate with Crime lord less valuable as an exploit
+ * Be careful out there (event): All players (AIs not included) start with a passive 33% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 15 years of the game.

+## Ascension Perks

+### Nerfs
+ * Technological Ascendency: +6% Research rate from +10%

+### Boosts
+ * Synthetic Age: +5% Robot Production and Modify Species discount -66% from -33%
+ * Defenders of the Galaxy: +10% diplomatic weight from Fleet size, +50% Damage to the Great Khan, +50 increased opinion with the other empires from 20
+ * Consecrated worlds: Colonized worlds can now be consecrated, influence cost +100 from +50
+ * Galactic Force Projection: +10% diplomatic weight from Fleet size, +5% sublight speed, -5% ship maintenance cost
+ * Interstellar dominion: -10% outpost cost and -40% influence claim cost from -20%

 ## Traditions